-At the Parthenon in Athens, you'll see the remains of a temple for the Greek goddess Athena, the patron goddess of the ancient City of Athens, in 438 BC.
+At the Parthenon in Athens, you'll see the remains of a temple built for the Greek goddess Athena, the patron goddess of the ancient City of Athens, in 438 BC.
 The Parthenon is located on the Acropolis, a hill overlooking the city of Athens, Greece.

-In addition to the obvious classical monuments you'll see at the Acropolis, there are more ancient remains from the Mycenean period and even earlier at the Acropolis.
-You can also see from a distance the sacred caves that once were used for rites to Dionysos and other Greek deities, though they are not generally open to the public.
+In addition to the obvious classical monuments you'll see at the Acropolis, there are more ancient remains dating from the Mycenean period and prior.
+You can also see in the distance the sacred caves that once were used for rites to Dionysos and other Greek deities.
+These are not generally open to the public.

 The Parthenon was designed by Phidias, a famous sculptor, at the behest of Pericles, a Greek politician credited with the founding of the city of Athens and with stimulating the "Golden Age of Greece."
 The Greek architects Ictinos and Callicrates supervised the practical work of the construction.
 Alternate spellings for these names include Iktinos, Kallikrates, and Pheidias.
 There was no official transliteration of Greek into English, resulting in many alternate spellings.

 Many treasures would have been displayed in the building, but the glory of the Parthenon was the gigantic statue of Athena designed by Phidias and made out of chryselephantine (elephant ivory) and gold.

 The Parthenon survived the ravages of time pretty well, serving as a church and then a mosque until finally it was used as a munitions depot during the Turkish occupation of Greece.
-In 1687, during a battle with the Venetians, an explosion tore through the building and caused much of the damage seen today.
-There was also a damaging fire in ancient times.
+From 1453 with the fall of Constantinople until the revolution in 1821, Greece was under the rule of the Ottoman Turks.

-What Is the "Elgin Marbles" or "Parthenon Marbles" Controversy?
+The "Elgin Marbles" or "Parthenon Marbles" Controversy

 Visiting the Acropolis and Parthenon

 Many companies offer tours of the Parthenon and the Acropolis.
-You can also join a tour for a small fee in addition to your admission at the site itself or just wander about on your own and read the limited curation cards.
+You can join a tour for a small fee in addition to your admission at the site itself or just wander about on your own and read the limited curation cards.
 One tour that you can book directly ahead of time is the Athens Half-Day Sightseeing Tour with Acropolis and Parthenon.
 From November to March, the first Sunday of each month is free entry to the Parthenon.

 If you want an ideal photo from your visit, the best picture of the Parthenon is from the far end, not the first view that you get after climbing through the propylaion.
 That presents a hard angle for most cameras, while the shot from the other end is easy to get.
 And then turn around; you'll be able to take some great pictures of Athens itself from the same location.